XuanAiPham/XuanAiPham.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website!!!!!"
+title: "Hi!
+I'm Xuan-Ai, and it's nice to meet you."
 author_profile: true
 redirect_from:
   - /about/